endingit/hello-world/README.md

 # hello-world
-this repository is my first github test. the first edits to prictice.
+this repository is my first github test. br the first edits to practice.